bauer-alex/APCtools/paper/paper.md

 smooth effects for age, period and cohort.
 @rosenberg_2014 developed an R-based web tool for the analysis of cancer rates, including different estimates for marginal effect curves.
-In contrast to these packages, `APCtools` builds on the flexible and robust semiparametric regression approach of @clements_2005.
-The package includes modern visualization techniques and routines to facilitate the interpretability of the estimated temporal structures.
-Our methods are outlined in @weigert_2021 and @jalal_2020.

 # Descriptive Analysis

-In the following, we showcase the main functionalities of the `APCtools` package on the included `travel` dataset, containing data from the German Reiseanalyse survey -- a repeated cross-sectional study comprising information on German travelers between 1971 and 2018.
+In the following, we showcase the main functionalities of the `APCtools` package on the included `travel` dataset, containing data from the German *Reiseanalyse* survey -- a repeated cross-sectional study comprising information on German travelers between 1971 and 2018.
 Focus is on travelers between 14 and 89 years and the distance of each traveler's